How many reps and sets? Athlete Strength Training

 Rep Ranges For Athletes

-A lot of coaches and a lot of athletes ask what is the foundational thing that can be focused on to become better athletes.
-They want to know if it is the next crazy exercise, increasing a lift, or finding the best recovery tool.
-However, one thing that every athlete and coach can focus on is the rep. The foundation of every single training day is the exercise’s amount of reps.
+Coaches and athletes (especially beginners) often ask what they need to do to become better athletes.
+They want to know the next crazy exercise, increasing a lift, or finding the best recovery tool.
+However, one thing that every athlete and coach can focus on is the rep. The foundation of every single training day is the number of reps for each exercise.